@anarchitects/auth-angular

 - State layer uses Angular signals via

-@anarchitects/auth-angular/util; importcreateAppAbilityinstead of instantiating CASL directly. - Keep UI, feature, data-access, state, and config layers decoupled per architecture guidelines.
+@anarchitects/auth-angular/util; import the helpers instead of instantiating CASL directly. policyGuardis coarse by design; useresourcePolicyGuardand backend instance checks for ownership-sensitive routes.- Keep UI, feature, data-access, state, and config layers decoupled per architecture guidelines.

 License